oposs/tl-docker/README.md

 ## Configuration

-Before we can login, the thinlinc server requires some minimal configuration
+Before you can login, the thinlinc server requires some minimal configuration

 First add a user account